Exercise and Myositis

-Exercise is an important part of living with myositis and is currently the only “treatment” for those with inclusion body myositis.
+Exercise, or movement, is an important part of living with myositis and is currently the only “treatment” for those with inclusion body myositis.
 There are many factors to consider when beginning an exercise program especially when you have a muscle disease.

 What is the optimal program and how do you get started?

 Prior to beginning an exercise program, consult with your physician to avoid injury.